fusion809/language-shellscript/README.md

 If you use this package it is recommended you use the [`dark-bint-syntax`](https://github.com/Murriouz/dark-bint-syntax) theme of Murriouz.

 Contributions are greatly appreciated.
-Please fork this repository and open a pull request to add snippets, make grammar tweaks, *etc.* [Here](https://discuss.atom.io/t/how-to-match-underscore-in-my-variable-definition-regex/37793) is a question on Atom Discuss relating to this package.
+Please fork this repository and open a pull request to add snippets, make grammar tweaks, *etc.*

+[Here](https://discuss.atom.io/t/how-to-match-underscore-in-my-variable-definition-regex/37793) is a question on Atom Discuss relating to this package's variable definitions.
+Likewise [here](https://discuss.atom.io/t/how-to-get-sudo-coreutils-command-syntax-highlighted-the-way-i-want-in-my-language-unix-shell-package/37795) is a question on Atom Discuss relating to this package's `sudo (coreutils) ...` syntax-highlighting.